 Before the emergence of LLMs, \citet{tellex2020robots} provided a foundational review of language grounding in robotics, categorizing approaches by their technical underpinnings (e.g., ``lexically grounded'' vs. ``learning methods'').
 Recent surveys, prompted by the rise of FMs, have offered broad perspectives.
 Surveys by \citet{DBLP:journals/corr/abs-2312-08782,li2024foundation,DBLP:journals/corr/abs-2311-14379} discuss the application of FMs in robotics, organizing their findings by model type and the specific robotic module they enhance, such as perception and planning.
 Similarly, \citet{firoozi2025foundation} structures its analysis around general robotics capabilities like ``Perception'', ``Decision-making'', and ``Control''.

 While these surveys provide essential overviews, our work offers a distinct and orthogonal perspective.
-Rather than categorizing by the type of model or the robotic module it replaces, our survey organizes the field by the functional role language plays within the manipulation control loop.
-This taxonomy allows for a finer-grained analysis that span multiple models and algorithms.
-We categorize approaches into three types: language for state evaluation, language as a policy condition, and language for cognitive planning and reasoning.
+Rather than categorizing by model type or the robotic module it replaces, our survey organizes the field by the functional role language plays within the manipulation control loop.
+This taxonomy allows for a finer-grained analysis that spans multiple models and algorithms.
+We categorize approaches into \textcolor{black}{four} types: language for state evaluation, language as a policy condition, language for cognitive planning and reasoning, \textcolor{black}{and language in unified vision-language-action models (VLAs)}.
 This taxonomy allows us to systematically cover a wide range of techniques, including language-conditioned policy learning/planning, neuro-symbolic methods, and emerging paradigms based on LLMs, VLMs, and VLAs.
 By focusing on the role of language, our survey provides a new perspective for understanding the diverse ways we can bridge language and action in robotic manipulation.